Content

 Although the symptoms might be distressing to the extent that the patients become preoccupied with confirming their existence, they usually understand that their feelings are not real.
 When comparing depersonalization vs psychotic disorders, people with the former have intact reality testing while the latter lack mental insight.

-Only a doctor can diagnose depersonalization-derealization disorder.
+Only a healthcare provider can diagnose depersonalization-derealization disorder.
 Contact us if you have any disturbing symptoms.

 Risk Factors and Causes of Depersonalization-Derealization Disorder